omelocceus/Expense-tracker-Project/README.md

 - Needs: removal, decimal places, ect...

 This project solves a real problem by tracking expenses and persisting data using localStorage.
-I structured it with small reusable functions, separated logic from UI, and handled DOM updates efficiently.”
+I structured it with small reusable functions, separated logic from UI, and handled DOM updates efficiently.